 Whether you’re a diehard, intermediate, or beginner skier or rider who’s never seen snow before, the ski vacation of a lifetime awaits in Banff National Park.
 Planning your Banff Lake Louise ski trip can feel daunting, especially for first-time visitors.
-Here’s a list of things to remember to ensure you have a seamless and memorable Canadian ski experience.
+With three world-class resorts awaiting your arrival; Banff Sunshine, Lake Louise Ski Resort, and Mt.
+Norquay here is a checklist of things to remember to ensure you have a seamless and memorable Canadian ski experience.

 1. Ensure you have a valid passport